 “I’ve smoked centipede properly prepared,” said Jay, “and it’s not an experience I’d really recommend.
 Stick to crickets.”

 “I’m not smoking, I’m selling!
 Skip the monks, get centipedes with me.
-I’ll teach you to sell ‘em on the streets.
-The thick ones are a thousand bucks a pop!”
+The thick ones go for a thousand bucks a pop!”

 The pair approached the monastery door.
 The white walls were tiled with thousands of sand-dollars.
 “Did you really drag your family here to source centipedes to hock back home?”

 “Of course!
 My dad’s rich,” said Leo, as if that explained anything.
 “I’m following in his footsteps.
-I gotta show my step-kid the ropes of running a business.”
+Gotta show my step-kid the ropes of running a business.”

 “Do what you want.”
 Jay photographed the monastery sans flash; the candlelight was perfect.
 “But if I were you I’d visit Virgil Blue.
 Maybe the Virgils can teach you to grow crickets yourself, so you can stop wasting money on smuggling expeditions.
 You’d save on family therapy, as well.”